 Grand Challenge

-The Grand Challenge Results are Postponed.
-New Date will be notified.
+The Grand Challenge Results are out.

 CRPO is set to initiate the CRPO Grant Call – Grand Challenge to back the advancement of cyber technologies and innovation addressing tangible issues with transparency and accountability.
 The goal is to generate national benefits for Singapore.